 Wednesday, Day 4 - Fort Augustus to Cullochy

-After breakfast, our cruise takes us up the "flight", as the locals call it, at Fort Augustus and then on to our pretty mooring at Cullochy.
-Later, we can visit the Tomatin Distillery nestled in rolling hills alongside the River Findhorn and founded in 1897.
-We are given an expert tour, followed by a tutored nosing and tasting of a range of single malts, including some from exclusive casks.
-Alternatively, we can encounter some of Scotland’s bloody past and visit the majestic ruins of Urquhart Castle overlooking Loch Ness, then a gentle drive will take us back to the Invermoriston Falls and the "Old Bridge" designed by Thomas Telford.
+After breakfast, our cruise takes us up the "flight', as the locals call it, at Fort Augustus and then on to our pretty mooring at Cullochy.
+Later, we encounter some of Scotland’s bloody past and visit the majestic ruins of Urquhart Castle overlooking Loch Ness, then a gentle drive will take us back to the Invermoriston Falls and the "Old Bridge" designed by Thomas Telford.
 You may even see a salmon leaping.
-This evening we are given a tutored private whisky tasting at a nearby hotel in Fort Augustus, The Lovat, followed by dinner in the fine dining restaurant.
+This evening we are given a tutored private whisky tasting at charming The Glenmoriston Arms Hotel, followed by dinner in the hotel restaurant.

-direction.
-This is a sample itinerary and is subject to
+- This is a sample itinerary and is subject to change.